Anton-Tarazi/CSESProblemSet/SortingAndSearching/notes.md

 Greedily choose tasks with the shortest duration.

 **Reading Books**

+If the maximum book is greater than the half the sum of the times of all the books, it forms a bottleneck since when one person reads that book, the other person can read every other book and would still have to wait.
+So in this case the total time is 2 * max.
+But if the maximum book is less that half the total time, there is no bottleneck, so the total time is simply the sum of the times.

 **Sum of Three Values**

 Store the input numbers in a vector with their value and position.
 Then sort this vector by